projectmithra/bale-transport/scanning/README.md

 4. **Operational model:** An operator with an ArvanCloud account registers a domain, points origin to their xray server, enables cloud proxy + HTTPS.
 Users connect to the ArvanCloud CDN IP with the registered domain's SNI.
 DPI sees domestic Iranian traffic.
 The CDN forwards to the xray origin.

 **Key findings:**
+- ArvanCloud cross-routes by SNI across all CDN IPs (any IP serves any registered domain)
-- ArvanCloud rejects unknown/unregistered SNIs (connection dropped)
+- Unknown/unregistered SNIs are rejected (connection dropped)
-- Any registered domain works from any ArvanCloud CDN IP (cross-routing confirmed)
 - Registration geo-fencing prevents account creation from outside Iran
-- The working config format: `VLESS+TCP+TLS` to ArvanCloud IP with Iranian domain SNI
+- Working transport: `VLESS+TCP+TLS` to ArvanCloud IP with Iranian domain SNI
+- No xhttp, WebSocket, or other complex transports needed — plain TCP works

 #### Phase 4: Google Domain Fronting